 - Put down a lump-sum payment: If you have come into some money, perhaps through tax returns or a cash gift, consider putting it toward your student loan repayment.

 - Refinance for a lower rate: Refinancing can help you pay off your loan faster if you can find a lower rate.
 By cutting down on interest charges, you may be able to more easily chip away at the principal balance on your loan.

-Paying off student loans early can feel empowering, but before you decide, make sure that it’s the right decision for your circumstances.
+Paying off student loans early can feel empowering, but before you decide, make sure it’s the right decision for your circumstances.
 After all, student loans typically have relatively low interest rates, and it’s usually best to focus on paying back your highest-interest debts first.